 - The quality of causal evidence presented in this study is low because the treatment and comparison groups were not equivalent on key measures at baseline.
 This means we are not confident that the estimated effects are attributable to STEM high schools; other factors are likely to have contributed.

-Features of New York City (NYC) STEM High Schools
+New York City (NYC) STEM High Schools

 STEM high schools in NYC teach specific science and math programs to every student.
 Admission to these schools is based on a number of criteria, including student preference, school-specific admission criteria, and space availability.
 In addition to offering this specialized curriculum, STEM high schools employ different teachers than do the regular public high schools—on average, NYC STEM teachers have more experience teaching and are more likely to have earned a master’s degree than their counterparts at regular public high schools.
 Teachers at these schools also earn higher salaries than those in the traditional public schools.
 Because the study cannot disentangle the effects of the STEM programs themselves and the different teacher characteristics, this review considers STEM teachers to be a component of the treatment condition as implemented in this study.